macaw-cad/sxa-umbrella/readme.md

 # SXA Umbrella on Steroids - remoting!

 The next step is to enable PowerShell remoting so more powerful tooling is possible.
+Currently two tools are available based on PowerShell remoting:

+- `.\tools\get-itemfields.ps1` - to get the internal field names of a Sitecore item
+- `npm run validate` - validate the configueration of Sitecore against the code base

 ## Enable PowerShell remoting for your local dev machine